For free real time breaking news alerts sent straight to your inbox sign up to our breaking news emails Sign up to our free breaking news emails

-Could the new Chris Evans -fronted Top Gear be more female focused?
+Could the new Chris Evans-fronted Top Gear be more female focused?

 After rumours that Jodie Kidd is to join the presenting team, the BBC has confirmed Lisa Clark will become the show’s executive producer.

-Clark will take over from Andy Wilman , who resigned from Top Gear a month after Jeremy Clarkson was dismissed by the BBC.
+Clark will take over from Andy Wilman, who resigned from Top Gear a month after Jeremy Clarkson was dismissed by the BBC.

-The former Top Gear trio have signed a contract to present a new motoring show for Amazon Prime Instant (PA) The comedy and entertainment producer, who has previously worked on The Big Breakfast, Shooting Stars and Vic & Bob’s House Of Fools, has earned a resounding endorsement from Evans.
+The comedy and entertainment producer, who has previously worked on The Big Breakfast, Shooting Stars and Vic & Bob’s House Of Fools, has earned a resounding endorsement from Evans.

 “Lisa is as good as it gets when it comes to making big, important television shows.
 She’s funny, sassy, super-experienced and has always absolutely LOVED cars,” he said.